-- the subscribed capital of Fresenius AG by a maximum nominal value of €20,480,000.00 by issuing new bearer ordinary shares and/or non-voting bearer preference shares for cash (Approved Capital I), - the subscribed capital of Fresenius AG by a maximum nominal amount of € 10,240,000.00 by Capital II).
+- the subscribed capital of Fresenius AG by a maximum nominal value of € 20,480,000.00 by issuing new bearer ordinary shares and/or non-voting bearer preference shares for cash (Approved Capital I), - the subscribed capital of Fresenius AG by a maximum nominal amount of € 10,240,000.00 by issuing new bearer ordinary shares and/or non-voting bearer preference shares for cash (Approved Capital II).
 The Management Board is authorised with the approval of the Supervisory Board to preclude the subscription rights of the shareholders as a whole (§§ 203 Section 2, 186 Section 3 sentence 4 Stock Corporation Law (AktG)).